ebitsdev/grow_with_google_udacity/README.md

-# Grow with Google Challenge Scholarship
+### Grow with Google Challenge Scholarship: Front-End Web Development - Udacity
 This repository will include projects and quizzes for the Grow with Google Challenge Scholarship with Udacity.

 The projects and quizzes will mainly cover Front-End Development, specifically: